 Part 5: “Emergency Exit”

-Battling depression is a team sport, but unfortunately some of the players, those who aren’t confined to the penalty box of course, are going to have to do most of the work if they truly hope to win the game for their loved ones.
+Battling depression is a team sport, but unfortunately some of the players, those who aren’t confined to the penalty box of course, are going to have to do most of the work if they hope to win the game for their loved ones.
 Now with that said, those who are playing landlord to this creature cannot sit idly by on the sidelines, twiddling their thumbs and hoping that everything works out for the best.
 We have to do our part too, no matter how difficult it is.
-Forget about what society thinks and focus on saving your life, both while you’re living and while you’re on the edge.
+The goal is to get out as quickly as possible and not to let things continue as they are with the hopes everything will work out for the best.

 Part 6: “Close, yet Far”